 Oizom’s POLLUDRONE measures more than 30 parameters including gaseous pollutants like carbon monoxide, sulfur dioxide, nitrogen dioxide, nitric oxide; dust particulates like PM2.5, PM10, noise and weather parameters like rainfall, wind speed, and wind direction.
 Most of the sensors measuring gases including NO and NO2 work on the principle of electrochemical sensing.
 Several cities, campuses and universities have deployed the active sampling powered sensor-based air quality monitor POLLUDRONE for drawing actionable insights to tackle the rise in ambient nitrogen oxide concentrations.

 5 Reasons why NOx monitoring is important

 - NO2 and NO are major pollutants from vehicular emissions and energy production resulting in the poor air quality of almost all urban regions.

-- NOx, apart from affecting human health and the environment itself, has the potential to produce “secondary pollutants” such as ozone, smog, nitric acid, and particulate matter which have their negative effects on health and the environment.
+- NOx, apart from affecting human health and the environment itself, has the potential to produce “secondary pollutants” such as ozone, smog, nitric acid, and particulate matter which have negative effects on health and the environment.

-- When inhaled, NOx causes damage to lung tissue and a reduction in the functioning of the respiratory system making children, people with lung diseases such as asthma, and people who work or exercise outside more susceptible to adverse health impact.
+- When inhaled, NOx causes damage to lung tissue and a reduction in the functioning of the respiratory system making children, people with lung diseases such as asthma, and people who work or exercise outside more susceptible to adverse health impacts.

 - NOx monitoring is an efficient way to prevent the accumulation of high levels of NOx as it helps detect the amount of NOX we are breathing in and alerts when a certain level is exceeded.

-- Real-time monitoring of NOx levels helps in calculating air quality index to deliver health advisories as well as formulating an action plan to meet standards.
+- Real-time monitoring of NOx levels helps in calculating the air quality index to deliver health advisories as well as formulating an action plan to meet standards.